pellucida/siphash64/README.md

 ## Intellectual property

-Exactly as the original authors released the reference implementation.
+Exactly the same as when the original authors released the reference implementation.

 ```
 "The SipHash reference code is released under